Xiangxiong Zhang

 Be cautious with AI agent tools – they can read, modify, and delete files, run code, and access the internet on your behalf.

 Free tiers of AI tools are deliberately limited and do not represent what the technology can actually do.
-To evaluate AI fairly, it is worth trying the full version ($20/month for most tools) – the difference is substantial.
+To evaluate AI fairly, it is worth trying the full version ($20/month for most tools) – the difference could be substantial.

 AI agents not only go beyond chatbots by autonomously executing multi-step (e.g., reading and editing files, running code, and searching web), but also provide a much more reliable way to make advanced large language model useful for many tasks robustly.
 They make working with AI more efficient and automated, requiring less manual back-and-forth.
-Representative AI agent tools include Claude Code, OpenAI Codex, GitHub Copilot, and Cursor.
+Representative AI agent tools include Claude Code by Anthropic, Codex by OpenAI , and also Antigravity by Google.

 Disclaimer: The examples below show how I have started using Claude Code in my own workflow.
 Many of these are certainly not the best or most efficient way to use the tool, but they serve as a practical starting point for beginners to see how AI agents can be useful in everyday academic work.